luxonis/depthai-docs-website/source/pages/support.rst

 * Name of the OAK camera (`all camera names here <https://docs.luxonis.com/projects/hardware/en/latest/>`__).
 * The **Version of the deptahi** you are using.
 If it's not `the latest <https://github.com/luxonis/depthai-core/releases>`__, please also try updating the depthai version to the latest (``python -mpip install depthai -U``).
 * Screenshot of your pipeline using the `Pipeline Graph tool <https://github.com/geaxgx/depthai_pipeline_graph>`__.
-* If you are using an OAK PoE device:

-  * We suggest first checking the `PoE troubleshooting page <https://docs.luxonis.com/projects/hardware/en/latest/pages/guides/getting-started-with-poe.html#poe-troubleshooting>`__.
-  * **Bootloader version** you are using.
-You should have the latest bootloader version, see `OAK Device Manager <https://docs.luxonis.com/projects/api/en/latest/components/bootloader/#device-manager>`__ for checking/updating the bootloader version.

 IP related issues
 -----------------